Anna-M-Thomas/yacho-master/timekeeping.md

 started work on javascript/db.json thing for automating calls to xeno-canto api to get recordings 30 minutes: saving to db.json.
 Working get request to xeno.canto api.
 30 minutes: get request to xeno.canto api with axis
+30 minutes: got _some_ birds and saved in db.json
+Total: 2 hours

+March 16, 2021
+30 minutes: Made function to compare bird list with attained birds, got most of remaining 30 minutes: Got data for all birds, figuring out how to download mp3s with Node